zeeshanali1993/expense-tracker-app/README.md

-Clone this repo or type
-###`git clone https://github.com/zeeshanali1993/expense-tracker-app.git` in terminal.
+Clone this repo or type `git clone https://github.com/zeeshanali1993/expense-tracker-app.git` in terminal.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Will install all the required libraries and dependencies.

 ### `yarn start`